-The Adult Choir - 7th graders through adults rehearse on Wednesday evenings under the direction of Dr. Susan Kelly.
+Youth/Adult Choir - 7th graders through adults rehearse on Wednesday evenings from 7:15-8:30pm.

-The Handbell Choir - 7th graders through adults rehearse on Wednesday evenings under the direction of Dr. Susan Kelly.
+Handbell Choir - 7th graders through adults rehearse on Wednesday evenings from 6:15-7:05pm.

 The next-to-last organ built by Aeolian-Skinner was installed in the Episcopal Cathedral of Christ the King in Kalamazoo, Michigan, in 1970.
 The specification was by the cathedral organist, Alexander Boggs Ryan.
 Tonal finishing was by Donald Gilette; Allen Kinsey designed the case, facade and lay-out.
 This organ is the only free-standing, encased instrument built by Aeolian-Skinner.